25 GHz bandwidth in a compact USB instrument

 SMA Bessel-Thomson pulse-shaping filters

 A range of Bessel-Thomson filters is available for standard frequencies.
 These filters are essential for accurate characterization of signals emerging from an optical transmission system.
 The first eye diagram, above left, shows the ringing typical of an unequalized O/E converter output at 622 Mb/s.
 The second eye diagram, above right, shows the result of connecting the 622 Mb/s B-T filter.
 This is an accurate representation of the signal that an equalized optical receiver would see, enabling the PicoScope 9321 to display correct measurements.

-The PicoScope 9341 sampling oscilloscope offers 20 GHz bandwidth on four channels for engineers who need to characterize performance of multi-lane gigabit transmission systems, and check for channel-to-channel interference and compatibility.
+The PicoScope 9341 and 9341-25 sampling oscilloscopes offers 20 to 25 GHz bandwidth on four channels for engineers who need to characterize performance of multi-lane gigabit transmission systems, and check for channel-to-channel interference and compatibility.

 The oscilloscope samples after each trigger event with a regularly incrementing delay derived from an internal triggerable oscillator.
 Jitter is 1.8 ps typical, 2.0 ps maximum.
 The 1 MS/s sampling rate, the highest of any sampling scope, builds waveforms and persistence displays faster.